merit1234/Api/README.md

 Simple to install
-Ensure you have NodeJs v20 or above installed clone this project
+Ensure you have NodeJs v20 or above installed
+Clone this project
 Unzip it
-Open the folder with your favorite code editor preferably VsCODE From your terminal Run `npm install` from  to install dependencies.(make sure you are within the directory of the project) After installing dependencies without any error, run `nodemon src/app.js` from your open terminal.
+Open the folder with your favorite code editor preferably VS CODE.
+From your terminal Run `npm install` from  to install dependencies.(make sure you are within the directory of the project) After installing dependencies without any error, run `nodemon src/app.js` from your open terminal.